ShweataNHegde/snh_blog_site/src/blog/2022-07-21-transcript-why-does-rain-smell-good.md

 J: They need a vehicle of some sort, right?

 [05:04]
 U: Exactly.
 So that’s why the latest research says they produce geosmin to attract their vehicle.
-The vehicle here is called a ‘spring dale’ which is a tiny-winy six legged animal.
+The vehicle here is called a ‘spring tails’ which is a tiny-winy six legged animal.

 [05:18]
 J: Woah!
 I’ll look up its image online.

 [05:22]
-U: So as you see the geosmin that streptomyces produce attracts spring dave.
-Spring dale thinks its food and comes to feast on these bacterial spores.
+U: So as you see the geosmin that _streptomyces_ produce attracts springtail.
+Springtails thinks its food and comes to feast on these bacterial spores.

 [05:35]
 J: Wait..
-You say Springdales are vehicles for these bacteria to hitchhike, right?
+You say springtails are vehicles for these bacteria to hitchhike, right?
 Now you say the spores get eaten?

 [05:43]
 U: Don’t worry, don’t worry.
 So bacteria produces spores in large numbers.
-So while springdales are eating those spores, some latch onto the surface of the springdales' body and when the springdales move to a different place, they drop off these spores that were once stuck.
-Some spores even make it out of the springdales digestive system, unharmed and get dispersed that way too.
+So while springtails are eating those spores, some latch onto the surface of the springtails' body and when the springtails move to a different place, they drop off these spores that were once stuck.
+Some spores even make it out of the springtail's digestive system, unharmed and get dispersed that way too.
 And then the spores restart their new life at the new place.
 That’s pretty cool, right?

 [06:19]
-J: That’s a very interesting interaction between springdales and streptomyces.
+J: That’s a very interesting interaction between springtails and _streptomyces_.
 But what I still don’t understand is, if the geosmin is produced in the soil, how does it reach my nose?

 [06:34]
 U: So when the rain hits the soil, at the point of contact larger water droplets form smaller air bubbles which rise upwards and burst into tinier aerosols.
 So do you know what aerosols are?